The Next Google: It's Like Google, But For Search

 It is already, apparently, equipped with the latest in search technology!
 It's probably already better than Google.

 Others make their case against Google on antitrust laws.
 It's not illegal to have a monopoly.
 According to U.S. courts, it's just not your fault that everybody loves your product!
 What's illegal is using that power to do bad things, like suppress your own competition.
-This is why there are ongoing government investigations into Google's anti-competitive business practices in the U.S.in Canada and in Europe.
+This is why there are ongoing government investigations into Google's anti-competitive business practices in the U.S., in Canada and in Europe.

 Probes like these have so far tended to focus on Google's preferential treatment of its own services over those of its competitors in Google search results.
 Which amounts to ignoring the elephant in the room: Google, with its 67% share of U.S. search traffic (sounds low, tbh), has a potential influence far beyond the industries in which it operates formally.
 At the moment, Google can legally use its power to make or break any business, or any politician, publication, or public figure it chooses, for any old reason it wants, provided that reason doesn't fall foul of antitrust laws.